Kushal997-das/Project-Guidance/CONTRIBUTING.md

 # Contributing Guidelines

-This documentation contains a set of guidelines to help you during the contribution processes.
+This documentation contains a set of guidelines to help you during the contribution process.
 We are happy to welcome all the contributions from anyone willing to improve/add new projects (doesn't matter which language) to this Repository.

 Code of Conduct